 In the late 1930s, North Dakota’s largest high schools, determined by enrollment, were part of an East-West Class A Conference recognized by the High School League (later to be renamed the NDHSAA).
 To keep travel costs to a minimum, and mainly out of convenience, schools would schedule football games against schools in their immediate area.

 Unfortunately, schools based in far western N.D. had a more difficult time filling their schedules since they had fewer programs of comparable size around them.
 These schools often would resort to playing teams from neighboring Montana.

 To remedy this problem and create continuity in football scheduling, five schools – Bismarck (Central) High, Dickinson (Central), Mandan, Minot and Williston – agreed to form a western division within the Class A East-West Conference.
 And with that, the Western Dakota Association was created in 1938.

-The look of the conference has changed over its seven-plus decades of existence.
+The look of the conference has changed over its eight-plus decades of existence.
 It expanded from its original five schools to eight in 1944 when St. Mary’s of Bismarck, St. Leo’s of Minot (later to be known as Bishop Ryan) and Jamestown joined.
 St. Leo’s initial stay was brief, however.